Kogu teave calibres regulaaravaldiste kasutamise kohta¶

 [0-9] matching a single number,

 [a-zA-Z] matching a single letter and

-[a-zA-Z0-9] matching a single letter or number.
-You can also use an escape sequence as shorthand:
+matching a single letter or number.
+You can also use an escape sequence as

 „Whitespace“ is a term for anything that won’t be printed.
-These characters include space, tabulator, line feed, form feed and carriage return.
+These characters include space, tabulator, line feed, form feed, carriage return, non-breaking spaces, etc.

 As a last note on sets, you can also define a set as any character but those in the set.
 You do that by including the character

 "^" as the very first character in the set.
 Thus,

 [^a] would match any character excluding „a“.
 That’s called complementing the set.
 Those escape sequence shorthands we saw earlier can also be complemented: